 Unless otherwise agreed to by the parties or ordered by the Court upon a showing of good cause, the notice must not exceed more than 20 topics, including subparts, the deposition of all corporate representatives produced in response to such notice must not exceed 7 hours in length, and a party may not serve more than one notice on any particular party or non-party.
-If a request for documents accompanies the notice, it is subject to the provisions of Rule 34 of the Federal Rules of Civil Procedure.
+If a request for documents accompanies the notice, it is subject to the provisions of Fed.
+R. Civ.
+P. 34.
 If a subpoena duces tecum accompanies the notice, it is subject to the applicable Federal Rules of Civil Procedure and Local Rules.

-DUCIVR 37-1 DISCOVERY: MOTIONS AND DISPUTES; REFERRAL TO MAGISTRATE JUDGE
+DUCivR 37-1 DISCOVERY DISPUTES